scipy/scipy/doc/source/tutorial/interpolate/extrapolation_examples.rst

 ==================================

 The previous trick of extending the interpolation domain relies on the `CubicSpline.extend` method.
-An somewhat more general alternative is to implement a wrapper which handles the out-of-bounds behavior explicitly.
+A somewhat more general alternative is to implement a wrapper which handles the out-of-bounds behavior explicitly.
 Let us consider a worked example.